Back to scanning guides

 Version evidence: current collectors are intentionally skeptical of generic strings inside binaries.
 For ELF libraries, dependency requirement text such as OpenSSL >= 1.0.2 should not become the product version when stronger local product evidence exists.
 If a detail card says version evidence is weak, use package-manager context or a focused rescan before treating the CVE match as confirmed.

-Deep metadata probes: add -m when you want bounded, read-only metadata clues such as build paths, compiler hints, embedded URLs, library names, and reverse-DNS identifiers.
+Deep metadata probes: for Miasma and other supply-chain incident-response scans, add -m so the JSONL includes bounded, read-only metadata clues such as build paths, compiler hints, embedded URLs, library names, and reverse-DNS identifiers.
 These clues are stored as evidence for triage and software lineage, not as direct vulnerability findings.
 The main dashboard search stays fast by searching common inventory fields; use Deep Search when looking for metadata-probe strings such as org.freedesktop.DBus.

 Drift-ready scans: if you want the analytics dashboard to treat Software Genomics as a drift indicator, create a dedicated organization group such as Drift, Monthly Baseline, or Fleet Drift.
 Use that group only for repeatable scans of the same enterprise scope, such as the same endpoints, golden images, or controlled fleet slices, and keep the collector options, privileges, paths, and cadence as deterministic as possible.
 Random forensic images, mixed case folders, one-off evidence bundles, and unrelated downloads can share tools and hashes, but they should be read as software similarity instead of operational drift.
 See Groups, Similarity, And Drift for use-case guidance.